 Plastic edge restraints remain hidden beneath the surface, allowing the visual focus to stay entirely on the paver pattern and material while still providing structural containment.

 Whether you’re installing brick pavers, porcelain pavers, or concrete pavers, the edge system ultimately frames the project.
-It enhances visual appeal, reinforces property value, and helps ensure that the landscape design feels complete—not simply constructed, but thoughtfully finished.
+It enhances visual appeal and helps ensure that the landscape design feels complete—not simply constructed, but thoughtfully finished.

 In hardscape design, the edge is where structure meets aesthetics.